rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### right

-- getter for right x position of the video player (i.e left + width)
+Getter that retrieves the `right x` position of the video player.

 ```js
 VideoPlayer.area(100, 200, 100, 200)